Tox-Archive/Tox-OSX/README.md

 The development has just begun.
 The TODO will be updated from time to time.

-- DESIGNER: Make the text status under the username and surround the avatar by status color
+<del>- DESIGNER: Make the text status under the username and surround the avatar by status color</del>
 - DESIGNER: Make conversations tab
 - DESIGNER: Make profile page
 - DESIGNER: Make search engine